reframejs/reframe/docs/introduction.template.md

  2. I don't want to use a framework because of its limitations.
 And more importantly, I don't want to be locked-in to that framework down the road.

-One could ask oneself whether it is possible or not to design a framework in a way that allows both a quick start and full flexbility down the road?
+One could ask oneself if it's possible to design a framework in a way that allows both a quick start and full flexbility down the road?

 We call the notion of "full fexibility down the road" *adaptability* and such adaptable framework an (anti-)framework.